Eurovision Young Musicians 2004

-Czech Republic, Denmark, Italy and Latvia decided not to participate, whilst Belgium returned. was listed as the 18th participant, performing 9th at the first day of semi-finals, however in the end did not take part or broadcast the contest.
+Musicians representing seventeen countries took part in the competition, with seven of them participating in the televised final.
+Czech Republic, Denmark, Italy and Latvia decided not to participate, whilst Belgium returned.
+Albania was listed as the 18th participant, performing 9th at the first day of semi-finals, however in the end did not take part or broadcast the contest.

-Alexandra Soumm of Austria won the contest, with Germany and Russia placing second and third respectively.
+The winner was violinist Alexandra Soumm representing Austria, with saxophonist Koryun Asatryan representing Germany placing second, and pianist Dinara Nadzhafova representing Russia placing third.

 Location

 Culture and Congress Centre, Lucerne.
-Venue of the Eurovision Young Musicians 2004.
+Venue of Eurovision Young Musicians 2004.

-Lucerne Culture and Congress Centre, was the host venue for the 2004 edition of the Eurovision Young Musicians.
+Lucerne Culture and Congress Centre, was the host venue for the 2004 edition of Eurovision Young Musicians.
 It was built according to the plans of the architect Jean Nouvel and was inaugurated in 1998 with a concert by the Berlin Philharmonic Orchestra under the direction of Claudio Abbado.

 For the week of the contest, a sound curtain was installed on the outer edge of the building's canopy to create a meeting concourse area; it uses technology to diffuse the sounds from the inside of the venue into the outside space.